Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Whitney Mergens

 “All I want is for this darkness to go away.
-I don’t want to look in the mirror and have to convince myself that I‘m ok.
+I don’t want to look in the mirror and have to convince myself that I‘m okay.
 I want to stand there and see a strong woman other than a damaged one.
 Standing here today I know the light is near.”

 Marta Stern